Distributed Distance Sensitivity Oracles: Preliminaries

-We use $SSSP$ and $APSP$ to denote the round complexity in the CONGEST model for weighted single source shortest paths {\rm (SSSP)} and weighted all pairs shortest paths {\rm (APSP)} respectively.
-The current best algorithm for weighted {\rm APSP} runs in $\tilde{O}(n)$ rounds, randomized~\cite{BernsteinN19}.
-For weighted {\rm SSSP}, \cite{CaoFR23} provides an $\tilde{O}(\sqrt{n} + n^{2/5+o(1)}D^{2/5}+D)$ round randomized algorithm.
-The current best lower bounds are $\Omega\left(\frac{\sqrt{n}}{\log n} + D\right)$ for weighted {\rm SSSP}~\cite{PelegR00,SarmaHKKNPPW12} and $\Omega\left(\frac{n}{\log n}\right)$ for (weighted and unweighted) {\rm APSP}~\cite{nanongkai2014approx}.
-In our algorithms, we also use a low-congestion SSSP procedure presented in~\cite{ghaffari24sssp}, which takes $\tilde{O}(n)$ rounds but incurs only $\tilde{O}(1)$ congestion per edge.
-When computing shortest path distances from a source $x$, we assume that each vertex $v$ knows the preceding and succeeding vertices on a shortest path from $x$ to $v$.
-This can be achieved using $O(1)$ rounds per source, by each vertex sharing its distance from $x$ with its neighbors, e.g. $y$ precedes $v$ on the $x$-$v$ shortest path if $d(x,v) = d(x,y)+w(y,v)$.
+\paragraph{$SSSP$ and $APSP$} We use $SSSP$ and $APSP$ to denote the round complexity in the CONGEST model for weighted single source shortest paths {\rm (SSSP)} and weighted all pairs shortest paths {\rm (APSP)} respectively.
+The current best algorithm for weighted {\rm APSP} runs in $\tilde{O}(n)$ rounds, randomized~\cite{BernsteinN19apsp}.
+For unweighted graphs, $O(n)$ round deterministic APSP algorithms are known~\cite{HolzerW12,HoangPDGYPR19}.
+For weighted graphs, the current best deterministic APSP algorithm takes $\tilde{O}(n^{4/3})$~rounds~\cite{AgarwalR20apsp}.
+Weighted {\rm SSSP} can be computed in $\tilde{O}(\sqrt{n} + n^{2/5+o(1)}D^{2/5}+D)$ rounds by a randomized algorithm~\cite{CaoF23parallel}.
+The current best lower bounds are $\Omega\left(\frac{\sqrt{n}}{\log n} + D\right)$ for weighted {\rm SSSP}~\cite{SarmaHKKNPPW12} and $\Omega\left(\frac{n}{\log n}\right)$ for (weighted and unweighted) {\rm APSP}~\cite{Nanongkai14}.
+In our algorithms, we also use a deterministic low-congestion SSSP procedure presented in~\cite{GhaffariT24sssp}, which takes $\tilde{O}(n)$ rounds but incurs only $\tilde{O}(1)$ congestion per edge.
+When computing shortest path distances from a source $x$, we assume that each vertex $v$ knows its parent on a shortest path from $x$ to $v$.
+This parent information can be computed in $O(1)$ additional rounds per source by having each vertex share its distance from $x$ with its neighbors.
+A vertex $v$ then identifies an in-neighbor $u$ as its parent if the condition $d(x,v) = d(x,u)+w(u,v)$ holds.